Alaska-Alberta Railway Development Corporation: Route

-Planning and construction
+Planning

 The Van Horne Institute studied the route in 2013.
 A survey of the proposed route by the development corporation began in July 2020.

 On September 25, 2020, US President Donald Trump announced he would issue a presidential permit to the railway, which had an agreement with Alaska Railway to develop a joint operating plan for the rail connection to Canada.

 A2A announced that JP Gladu was joining as President of A2A Rail Canada.
-In July 2020, the company expected to start early field activities and detailed engineering design by Q1 2021.
+In July 2020, the company announced the start of land surveys in the Alberta segment.
 However, there is no evidence of substantive field work being undertaken.

 Creditor protection

 In 2021, the Ontario Securities Commission (OSC) began investigating irregularities in the business dealings between the main financier of the A2A project, Bridging Finance Inc., and A2A's president, Sean McCoshen.
-The OSC alleges that following the funding of loans to various McCoshen companies, McCoshen funnelled a total of $19.5 million to Bridging's CEO David Sharpe.
-Additionally, the OSC also alleges that "millions of dollars pledged for A2A rail also went to McCoshen's personal bank account and to an apparently unrelated company controlled by him."
+The OSC alleged that following the funding of loans to various McCoshen companies, McCoshen funnelled a total of $19.5 million to Bridging's CEO David Sharpe.
+Additionally, the OSC also alleged that "millions of dollars pledged for A2A rail also went to McCoshen's personal bank account and to an apparently unrelated company controlled by him."

 With the investigation underway, Bridging Finance was placed under receivership in April 2021.
 Bridging's receiver, PricewaterhouseCoopers requested repayment of A2A's $149 million loan in early June 2021.
 A2A did not have the funds available to repay the loan and it filed for creditor protection in June 2021.
-McCoshen no longer appearing on the A2A website as an officer of the company.
+McCoshen no longer appeared on the A2A website as an officer of the company.

-Work on the project is on hold until new financing can be found, with the project in danger of being abandoned.
+Work on the project was abandoned.